 We’ve talked about face scrubs before and how to manually exfoliate.
 But cleansing grains are different in that they contain no water or other fresh ingredients that would cause the mixture to spoil.
 So the cleanser will stay good for 6 months or more – as long as you’re careful to avoid introducing water.

 The ingredients in this cleanser are gentle enough for all skin types, but it works especially well for oily skin.
 Your skin gets smooth from gentle buffing on the surface while the clay and charcoal suck up excess oil, dirt and impurities from your pores.
+Avoid aggressive exfoliation as this may worsen or trigger acne breakouts.

 Great for fighting acne, oats are soothing and work as great skin cleansers, thanks to saponins, which remove dirt and oil.
 Oats have great soothing and anti-inflammatory properties that make them a great choice for treating dry skin and conditions like eczema and psoriasis.

 Most often recommended for balancing oily skin, white kaolin clay (China clay) is used in scrubs and deodorants because of its drying effects.
+It may function as a natural exfoliator, reduce skin redness and inflammation, and help tone your skin.

 Bentonite clay reduces inflammation and absorbs and removes toxins by binding with them to remove them from your body.
+It is rich in minerals and nutrients such as calcium, magnesium, silica, copper, iron and potassium which collectively help maintain and strengthen the integrity of the protective layer of the skin.

 Charcoal is not just for whitening your teeth.
 It acts like a vacuum to absorb excess oil and clear dirt and pollution out of clogged pores.
-To work best, charcoal needs to sit on the skin for at least minute.
+To work best, charcoal needs to sit on the skin for at least a minute.

 I keep my grains by the skin and just pour a small amount into the palm of my hand.
 Then add a bit of water to moisten and apply to your face, massaging it into your skin.
 If you want to up the cleansing power – or use the mixture as a face mask – you can experiment with other skin-loving liquids.